taisirhassan/WindBorne_Engineering_Challenge/windborne-air-quality/README.md

 You can view historical data by selecting different time points from the dropdown menu at the top of the page.

-## Node.js Compatibility

-This project uses Vite with `"type": "module"` in package.json, which means it uses ES modules by default.
-For broader compatibility with different Node.js environments, we use `p-limit-v3` instead of the ESM-only `p-limit` package.
-This ensures the application works in both ESM and CommonJS environments without requiring experimental module flags.

 ## Why Air Quality Visualization?

 Atmospheric balloons provide a unique opportunity to monitor air quality at various altitudes and across different regions.
 By combining this data with air quality information, we can help: